theconsumer-ai/CCPlugins/commands/session-end.md

 **Important**: I will NEVER:
 - Add "Co-authored-by" or any Claude signatures
 - Include "Generated with Claude Code" or similar messages
+- Update CLAUDE.md
 - Modify git config or user credentials
+- Do git adds or git commit commands
 - Add any AI/assistant attribution to the commit
 - Use emojis in commits, PRs, or git-related content